-In 1887, Franciscan friars established St. Michaels Mission in Apache County, Arizona.
+In 1887, Franciscan friars established St. Michael's Mission in Apache County, AZ.
 Its purpose was to bring Catholic doctrine and education to the Navajo Reservation in Arizona and New Mexico.
-St. Michaels Press was established in 1909, and still produces materials on Navajo and missionary topics.
+St. Michael's Press was established in 1909, and still produces materials on Navajo and missionary topics.

-Information in publications includes background material relating to the first Navajo dictionary; Kay Bennet's book, The Navajo Saga; Robert L. Wilken's book, Anselm Weber; and the periodical The Padre's Trail.
+Information in publications includes background material relating to the first Navajo dictionary; Kay Bennett's book The Navajo Saga; Robert L. Wilken's book Anselm Weber; and the periodical The Padre's Trail.
 Also present are extracts and complete examples of church publications on Navajo Indians and missionary work.
 Correspondents include Berard Haile, Leopold Ostermann, and Anselm Weber, other Franciscan Fathers, U.S. government officials, Catholic missionary organizations, Navajo individuals, and others.
 The papers of Emanuel Trockur include correspondence, writings, and his work with the Confraternity of Christian Doctrine.
 Photographs represent events, mission buildings, equipment and personnel.